We have amazing faculty. View the full list below, or use the form to filter the list.

 Aga Burzynska, PhD

-Assistant Professor, Department of Human Development and Family Studies
+Associate Professor, Department of Human Development and Family Studies

 Age-related changes in brain structure and function; brain-behavior relationships; cognitive and neural plasticity; lifestyle interventions to improve brain health and cognitive abilities; effects of physical activity and fitness on the aging brain and mind, long-term effects of motor training on the brain (professional dancers and athletes).